Clark State Scholars

 -

-To earn the trust of Scholars’ families
+To earn the trust of Scholars and their families

 -

-To protect mentors, volunteers and staff from unwarranted accusations.
+To protect mentors, volunteers, and staff from unwarranted accusations.

 -